alexndambuki/PortfolioProjects/README.md

-here contains all my files for my DataAnalyst Learning Projects.
+Here are all my queries and files for my DataAnalyst Learning Projects using Microsoft SQL Studio Manager.